ARIZONA

 Arizona KidsCare

-Arizona has one of the lowest income eligibility thresholds for CHIP in the nation at just 230% of the federal poverty level, meaning a family of three earning up to $59,386 may qualify for health insurance through KidsCare.
+Arizona has one of the lowest income eligibility thresholds for CHIP in the nation at just 230% of the federal poverty level.
+For a family of three, this equates to a monthly income of up to $5,108.

 Depending on your household income, KidsCare costs as low as $10 a month but no more than $50 a month for one child or no more than $70 a month no matter how many children are in the household.
 Those with income below 138% qualify for Medicaid with no monthly premium.